 A mix of line and low voltage fixtures allows for layering of different types of lighting.
 Ambient illumination along the corrugated metal fence accentuates the bold, industrial look.
 Safety lighting includes vapor jar lanterns that delineate the deck edge and metal staircase.
 Design: JJ De Sousa.
 Photo by: Janet Loughrey.

 When considering lighting, first evaluate your property.
 Make a list of trafficked areas and living spaces.
 Look online and in home improvement stores to familiarize yourself with different types of lighting.
-Peruse websites such as Houzz and Pinterest for inspiration and consult with a designer for more complex projects.
-Lighting can be added in stages as time and budget allows.
+Peruse our Pinterest board for inspiration or consult with a designer for more complex projects.
+Lighting can be added in stages as time and budget allow.

 Small LED spot fixtures above a dining table produce subdued lighting for nighttime entertaining.
 Aluminum lamps were installed along pathways for safety.
 Background fence lighting offers depth and dimension.
 Design: David P. Best and Barbara Hilty.
 Photo by: Janet Loughrey.